adlh/Cakephp2_Securimage/README.md

 ```

     Note: For a full list of available parameters (configuration options)
-    please take a look into the securimage.php file.
+    please take a look into the Vendor/securimage/securimage.php file.